paulm-ens/sample-node-app/README.md

 node & postgres

 ## How To
-Duplicate `.env.sample` and insert the required values for your setup
+Duplicate and rename properly the `.env.sample` file and fill the required values for your setup

 Run `npm run test`